nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`webapp` (required)
+      - String;
+        pathname
-      - Pathname of the application's packaged or unpackaged :file:`.war` file.
+        of the application's :file:`.war` file
+        (packaged or unpackaged).

     * - :samp:`classpath`
-      - Array of paths to your app's required libraries (may list directories or :file:`.jar` files).
+      - Array of strings;
+        paths to your app's required libraries
+        (may point to directories
+        or individual :file:`.jar` files).

     * - :samp:`options`
-      - Array of strings defining JVM runtime options.
+      - Array of strings;
+        defines JVM runtime options.

+        Unit itself
-        Unit itself exposes the :samp:`-Dnginx.unit.context.path` option that defaults to :file:`/`; use it to customize the `context path
+        exposes the :samp:`-Dnginx.unit.context.path` option
+        that defaults to :file:`/`;
+        use it to customize the
+        `context path
         <https://javaee.github.io/javaee-spec/javadocs/javax/servlet/ServletContext.html#getContextPath-->`__.

     * - :samp:`threads`
+      - Integer;
+        number of worker threads
+        per :ref:`app process <sec-processes>`.
+        When started,
-      - Integer; sets the number of worker threads per app process.
-When started, each app process creates a corresponding number of threads to handle requests.
+        each app process creates this number of threads to handle requests.

         The default is :samp:`1`.

     * - :samp:`thread_stack_size`
+      - Integer;
+        stack size of a worker thread
+        (in bytes,
-      - Integer; defines the stack size of a worker thread (in bytes, multiple of memory page size; the minimum value is usually architecture specific).
+        multiple of memory page size;
+        the minimum value is usually architecture specific).

-        The default is system dependent and can be set with :program:`ulimit -s <SIZE_KB>`.
+        The default is usually system dependent
+        and can be set with :program:`ulimit -s <SIZE_KB>`.

 Example: